How to Politely & Legally Deny a Rental Application

 • Mentioning your minimum qualifications on the application.

-• Explain what is expected of your tenants (lawn care, utilities, landscaping, two year contracts, etc.).
+• Explain what is expected of your tenants (lawn care, utilities, landscaping, two-year contracts, etc.).

 3. Order Tenant Screening Reports

-Now that you’ve auto-rejected many applicants, it’s time for you to actively screen the rest.
 Many landlords use tenant screening services that will pull all the necessary reports, such as credit history, eviction history, criminal background, and more.

 In most cases, applicants will submit an application fee, which is often put towards tenant screening costs.
 However, there’s probably not a good reason to pay for screening for more than 3-4 qualified applicants.

 Depending on how many applications you received, this may require denying some more applications before ordering screening reports.
-This also means more revenue from application fees in your pocket.

 4. Compare the Remaining Applicants Against Each Other